Congratulations on Passing the Embassy’s Primary Screening!

 If you found the website with the Letter of Acceptance application procedures for your university, you should have seen a list of required documents there.
 Follow those guidelines over the instructions below, as they may contain additional requirements that you do not want to miss.
 The information I have provided below is from the MEXT guidelines, so it is more general.

-You will be sending all of your application documents by email attachment to the university.
+You will be sending all of your application documents by email attachment to the university or uploading them directly, depending on the instructions.

 Before sending your documents, you should reach out to the office or professor you have identified, let them know that you plan to apply and that you will send your application documents in a subsequent email.
 If you got the name and contact information from one of the sources I mentioned above, then there is nothing rude about sending your application documents to that person without waiting for their reply.

 I recommend that you scan all of your documents together in a single pdf file.
-This is easy enough to do if you have a scanner available and you can even scan documents as a pdf from a smartphone using the free Adobe Acrobat and Adobe Scan apps.
-(Download Adobe Acrobat Reader and it will guide you through setting up the Adobe Scan app).
+This is easy enough to do if you have a scanner available and you can even scan documents as a pdf from a smartphone using the free Adobe Scan app.
 There is no excuse for sending your documents as individual jpeg files for each page.
 Don’t do it!

 In order to request a Letter of Acceptance from a university, you are required to send the university the following documents.
 These should be the documents that you submitted to the embassy and had returned to you after the primary screening